thecointech/thecoin/docs/deployment.md

 install node (currently v22)
   run `corepack enable`
 install gcloud CLI and `gcloud auth login` use tools/deploy/create-deployer.sh: Generate service accounts for deploying to GAE, one for rates-service & one for broker-cad.
 Run the script from outside the repository as it will cache service account files in a local/relative folder.
+(Note, changes do take time to propagate, give it 5 mins)

 setup yarn for publishing Github packages:
   Login to Github, create a new PAT with 'write:packages' permission